rexzerox/VPN_LINUX_ODROID_RPI/README.md

 NB: If you want to have better performance because you use a lowpowerful device as RASPBERRY PI / ODROID.
 You can remove the auth and cipher lines in the aim to use the default algorythm of openvpn which is less securised but it consumes less CPU.

 ## HOW CAN I START ? ##
-Clone the repository : `git clone https://github.com/kevincaradant/VPN_LINUX_ODROID_RPI.git`
+Clone the repository : `git clone https://github.com/rexzerox/vpn.git` Go To Folder: cd vpn
 Launch with root rights , the script shell : scriptVPN.sh
 => `sudo bash ./scriptVPN.sh`